 A gritty Lara Croft origin story that takes huge inspiration from Uncharted should have been a terrible idea, especially after the well-received (but poorly selling) Underworld, but developer Crystal Dynamics made it work.
 While most of the challenges Lara experiences should have killed her – like that rusty nail through the stomach – they give the game emotional weight and shock value.

-And it all begins with an assault on a house by weird villagers – very Night of the Living Dead – followed by the hideous sound of a chainsaw cutting through your defences.
-Yes, the parts that have you defend Ashley are annoying, but Resident Evil 4 remains the high point of the series – and it’s just as great today as it was then.
+And, just like the original, it all begins with an assault on a house by weird villagers – very similar to Night of the Living Dead – followed shortly thereafter by a fight for survival as you hear the hideous sound of a chainsaw cutting through your defenses.
+Both the audio and visual design are incredible, and even though the parts where you defend Ashley from infected villagers are still annoying, Resident Evil 4 Remake at least tries its best to make it more manageable.

 Batman: Arkham Asylum

 Licensed games were a joke before Batman: Arkham Asylum.
 Publishers picked up IPs and crapped out a game to make a quick buck.
 Then Rocksteady came along and raised the bar forever.